 If the client requires, how will Unily destroy Personal Data?

-Data is stored in Microsoft Azure, upon request, Microsoft Azure SQL Databases and Microsoft Azure Storage accounts are deleted.
-Microsoft take the responsibility on ensuring the safety of the data upon instruction to delete.
-Data backups expire after 14 days as per our retention policy.
+Personal data is stored in Microsoft Azure, upon request, Microsoft Azure SQL Databases and Microsoft Azure Storage accounts are deleted.
+Microsoft take the responsibility on ensuring the safety of the personal data upon instruction to delete.
+Personal data backups expire after 35 days as per our retention policy.
 If additional wiping is required, this can be implemented upon request.
 Unily action the deletion, Microsoft provide the technologies to implement the deletion.

 Are any of Unily's data processing activities for clients Personal Data carried out by third parties (sub-processors)?
 Please list and describe all such activities.

 Microsoft data centres are used to host data.
-Microsoft updated their terms in March 2017 to reflect the changes required for the GDPR.
-Unily conduct a Cloud Service Provider assessment and Third Party due diligence assessment on any vendor we utilise (including Microsoft), this includes due diligence; financial history, market opinion and any accreditations or awards held.
+Microsoft updated their termsto reflect the changes required for the GDPR and more recently, following the decision in the case of Schrems II concerning the validity of certain mechanisms for transferring personal data, Microsoft has issued a statement that it will not share personal data with government authorities that it is not required to by law.
+Unily conduct a Cloud Service Provider assessment and Third-Party due diligence assessment on any vendor we utilise (including Microsoft), this includes due diligence; financial history, market opinion and any accreditations or awards held.

 Is there any transfer of clients Personal Data either cross-departmentally, and/or to third parties outside of Unily?

-Data is not transferred to third parties by Unily unless authorised by the data controller.
-Where any lawful requests are made by government or law enforcement agencies, we redirect the third party request to the data controller.
+Personal data is not transferred to third parties by Unily unless authorised by the data controller.
+Where any lawful requests are made by government or law enforcement agencies, we redirect the third-party request to the data controller.

-Where such data is transferred outside the EEA, what measures are in force to ensure compliance with the Eighth Data Protection Principle?
-(E.g. EU Model Clauses, binding corporate rules)
+Where such personal data is transferred outside the EEA or UK (as applicable), what measures are in force to ensure an adequate level of protection with regard to personal data transfers?
+(E.g. appropriate standard contractual clauses, binding corporate rules)

-Data is only transferred outside the EEA when the destination territory ensures adequate levels of protection for the rights and freedoms of data subjects in relation to the processing of personal data.
-Furthermore, we would always gain approval from the data controller and may only be processed for the specified lawful purposes for which the data was originally obtained.
+Personal data is only transferred outside the EEA or UK (as applicable) when the destination territory ensures adequate levels of protection for the rights and freedoms of data subjects in relation to the processing of personal data.
+Furthermore, we would always gain approval from the data controller and may only be processed for the specified lawful purposes for which the personal data was originally obtained.

 Does Unily provide data protection and GDPR training to the employees in it’s organisation?
 If so, please describe the nature and frequency of this training, where the training is given, and name those persons responsible for providing the training.

 Unily provide continual updates via our company intranet on new developments or changes to practises.
 Furthermore, we perform annual online training, which is mandatory for all staff to fulfil.
-Third party consultants have recently conducted training specific to ISO:27001.
-Furthermore GDPR awareness sessions will be provided to all staff prior to May 2018.
+Third party consultants have conducted training specific to ISO:27001.
+Furthermore, GDPR awareness sessions are provided to all staff.
 Staff records are maintained to identify training requirements.